-Smallpox vaccine is not given with a needle and syringe, as most other vaccines are.
-Instead, the smallpox vaccine is given using a two-pronged needle that is dipped into the vaccine solution and then used to prick the skin several times to deliver the vaccine into the shallow layers of skin.
+Smallpox vaccine is given using a two-pronged needle that is dipped into the vaccine solution and then used to prick the skin several times to deliver the vaccine into the shallow layers of skin.
 These needle sticks are not deep, but they will cause some soreness and minor bleeding.

 Smallpox vaccine usually is given in the skin of your upper arm.
 You will receive this injection in a doctor's office or other clinic setting.

 Keep your vaccination sore covered at all times with a gauze bandage held in place with first aid tape, especially while the sore is draining pus.
 The bandage should allow air to flow through it to keep your vaccination sore dry.
-This bandage will provide a barrier to protect against spreading the virus to other people or to other parts of your own body.
-Change your bandage every 1 to 3 days to keep the sore clean and dry.
+Change your bandage often to keep the sore clean and dry.

-Do not apply ointments or salves to the sore.
+Do not apply ointments to the sore.
 Use a waterproof bandage to cover the sore while you are bathing.
 Apply a dry gauze bandage after bathing.